nykolak/al_tayer_backend/README.md

 2. Run `npm install` to install all of the local dependencies (node version 8.x or current LTS release recommended)

+3. Copy `webpackHandling/example_sfraBuilderConfig.js` to `webpackHandling/sfraBuilderConfig.js` to define your own config

-3. Run `npm run compile:js` from the command line that would compile all client-side JS files.
-Run `npm run compile:scss` and `npm run compile:fonts` that would do the same for css and fonts.
+4. Run `npm run webpack:prod` from the command line that would compile all client-side files.
+Run `npm run compile:fonts` that would do the same for fonts.

-4. Create `dw.json` file in the root of the project:
+5. Create `dw.json` file in the root of the project:
 ```json
 {
     "hostname": "your-sandbox-hostname.demandware.net",